u-boot/u-boot/doc/driver-model/README.txt

    stored in the device, but it is uclass data. owned by the uclass driver.
    It is possible for the device to access it.

    d.
+If the device's immediate parent specifies a per_child_auto_alloc_size then this space is allocated.
+This is intended for use by the parent device to keep track of things related to the child.
+For example a USB flash stick attached to a USB host controller would likely use this space.
+The controller can hold information about the USB state of each of its children.

+   e.
 All parent devices are probed.
 It is not possible to activate a device unless its predecessors (all the way up to the root device) are activated.
    This means (for example) that an I2C driver will require that its bus be activated.

-   e.
+   f.
 The device's sequence number is assigned, either the requested one (assuming no conflicts) or the next available one if there is a conflict or nothing particular is requested.

-   f.
+   g.
 If the driver provides an ofdata_to_platdata() method, then this is called to convert the device tree data into platform data.
 This should do various calls like fdtdec_get_int(gd->fdt_blob, dev->of_offset, ...) to access the node and store the resulting information into dev->platdata.